The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Introduction

 \section{Introduction}

 Recent breakthroughs in the area of artificial intelligence (AI) have led to a wide range of predictions for the future of humankind.
-Of particular interest is the expected future arrival of transformative artificial intelligence (TAI), allowing unaided machines to perform every economically valuable task better than humans and thereby, if implemented, fully automate human labor. ``AI doomers'' argue that superintelligent TAI will take over decision making processes and that this will most likely lead to human extinction.
-By contrast, ``techno-optimists'' (including the more radical faction of ``effective accelerationists'') anticipate an explosion of productivity and economic growth that will empower humanity to achieve unimaginable wealth (sometimes referred to as ``cornucopia'' or ``post-scarcity'').
-Some predictions, often from economists, occupy a middle ground, claiming that there is nothing to be afraid of on the one hand but that expectations of a growth explosion are hugely exaggerated on the other \citep[see, for example,][for different views]{Bostrom2014, Pratt2015, Tegmark2017, Ord2020, nordhausAreWeApproaching2021, Yudkowsky2022, Allyn-Feuer2023, Acemoglu2024Thesimple, Amodei, BengioEtal2024}.
-In this contribution, we aim to i) characterize the possible future pathways of humanity in the age of TAI; ii) assess the probabilities and attainable social welfare associated with the different outcomes and what they imply for the economy and for human existence in general; and iii) argue for the importance of reducing the likelihood of catastrophic outcomes of misaligned TAI through AI safety and AI alignment research prior to the development of TAI.
+Of particular interest is the expected future arrival of transformative artificial intelligence (TAI), allowing unaided machines to perform every economically valuable task better than humans and thereby, if implemented, fully automate human labor.
+Following such an event, ``techno-optimists'' anticipate an explosion of productivity and economic growth that will empower humanity to achieve unimaginable wealth (sometimes referred to as ``cornucopia'' or ``post-scarcity'').
+By contrast, ``AI doomers'' expect that superintelligent TAI will take over the world's key decision making processes, which will likely lead to permanent disempowerment of humanity or even human extinction.\footnote{In this context, individual estimates of $p(doom)$, referring typically to the probability of human extinction within the 21st century, are often invoked.
+Specifically, $p(doom|TAI)$ refers to human extinction following the arrival of superintelligent, transformative AI, broadly agreed to be the prime contributor to $p(doom)$.} Some predictions, often from economists, occupy a middle ground, claiming that both the fears of human extinction and hopes for growth explosion are hugely exaggerated \citep[see, for example,][for the very different views]{Bostrom2014, Pratt2015, Tegmark2017, Ord2020, nordhausAreWeApproaching2021, Yudkowsky2022, Allyn-Feuer2023, Amodei, Amodei2026, BengioEtal2024, Skare2024, Jones2023, Jones2025, Acemoglu2024Thesimple, IABIED, Uddin2026}.